127biscuits/apihippo.com/README.md

   image/jpeg)
 - Configure a proper CDN.
 - Properly test the pagination/limits with different hippos.
-- Add a GET parameter to filter by verified/unverified hippos.
 - Move the documentation to some place where it can be demoed: Swagger could be a good option.
 - Change paginated output to something more HAL style.